hardenedlinux/Debian-GNU-Linux-Profiles/docs/debian_trust_chains.md

 ## Building a chain of trust on Debian GNU/Linux

 We've been losing software freedom because ME, which is the most powerful demon from Ring -3 world.
-Since it's more likely an invincible enemy even Intel haven't disabled SPI by adding a similar feature into the internal physical package of processor, we'd still have some chances( illusion?) to build our defense for Ring -2 and above world.
-With reproducible builds for PaX/Grsecurity, we'd like to make UEFI Secure Boot, bootloader( Grub2), linux kernel and kernel modules on the chain of trust by signing/verify at each level.
+Since it's more likely an invincible enemy even Intel haven't disabled SPI by adding a similar feature into the same physical package of processor, we'd still have some chances( illusion?) to build our defense for Ring -2 and above world.
+With [reproducible builds for PaX/Grsecurity](https://github.com/hardenedlinux/grsecurity-reproducible-build), we'd like to make UEFI Secure Boot, bootloader( Grub2), linux kernel and kernel modules on the chain of trust by signing/verify at each level.

 ### Secure Boot